MarcoTomasRodriguez/MarcoTomasRodriguez/README.md

 #### Experience

-Besides my open-source projects, I've worked as/on:
+Besides my open-source projects, I have worked as/on:

  - Consultant in a local software development company who works with clients in the rural and automotive fields.
  - Developing management systems for a local furniture maker.